amooma/rails-4.2-book/chapter04-activerecord.md

 end
 ```

 Hmmm … the class Country is a child of ActiveRecord::Base.
-Makes sense,
+Makes sense, as we
-as we are discussing ActiveRecord in this chapter. ;-)
+are discussing ActiveRecord in this chapter. ;-)

-### The Attributes id, created\_at and updated\_at
+### The Attributes `id`, `created_at` and `updated_at`

-Even if you cannot see it in the migration, we also get the attributes
+Even if you cannot see it in the migration, we also get the attributes `id`,
-`id`, `created_at` und `updated_at` by default for each ActiveRecord model.
+`created_at` und `updated_at` by default for each ActiveRecord model.
+In the
-In the Rails console, we can output the attributes of the class `Country`
+Rails console, we can output the attributes of the class `Country` by using
-by using the class method `column_names`:
+the class method `column_names`:

 ```bash
 $ rails console